History of Berkshire AHEC

 About Berkshire AHEC

-Berkshire AHEC is part of the MassAHEC Network, a statewide system sponsored by Commonwealth Medicine at the University of Massachusetts Medical School and affiliated with the National AHEC Organization.
+Berkshire AHEC is part of the MassAHEC Network, a statewide system sponsored by the Department of Family Medicine and Community Health at the University of Massachusetts Medical School and a member of the National AHEC Organization.
 More than 220 AHECs in the United States, including six in Massachusetts, support underserved communities in improving health by helping to recruit, train and retain a diverse health work force.

 Founded in 1979, Berkshire AHEC supports the health and human services workforce with continuing education programs and by providing continuing education credits for nurses, social workers, mental health professionals and others.
 Our Medical Interpreter Program is designed to facilitate and enhance the communications between patient and provider during a health care encounter.
 Our public health initiatives work in partnership with other organizations to promote health and use policy, systems and environmental strategies to address critical health issues.